yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 </pre>

-You should see, once again, many lines in your terminal flying by, installing _Monit_ and _Nginx_, downloading the [“AWS Cloud plugin”](https://github.com/elasticsearch/elasticsearch-cloud-aws) for ElasticSearch, configuring the _Nginx_ proxy, and finally, restarting ElasticSearch itself.
+You should see, once again, many lines in your terminal flying by, installing _Monit_ and _Nginx_, downloading the [“AWS Cloud plugin”](https://github.com/elasticsearch/elasticsearch-cloud-aws) for Elasticsearch, configuring the _Nginx_ proxy, and finally, restarting Elasticsearch itself.

 Let's try the new configuration by accessing the _Nginx_ proxy running on port 8080: